Graham · Glen Coe & Lochaber

 - How hard is Sgorr a' Choise?

-- Sgorr a' Choise is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 542m of ascent and takes most walkers 3-6 hours.
+- We grade Sgorr a' Choise at 3/5, which puts it in moderately challenging territory.
+The usual route is around 13km with 542m of climbing; allow 3-6 hours.
 Terrain: Forestry path and break-out point first, then steep heather and grass on the lower west ridge.

-- Where do I park for Sgorr a' Choise?
+- Where should I park to climb Sgorr a' Choise?

-- Standard parking is at NN097547 near Fort William.
+- Standard parking is at NN097547.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Sgorr a' Choise?
+- When should I climb Sgorr a' Choise?

 - The standard good-weather months for Sgorr a' Choise are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.